 With this background we now turn to our econometric framework for disentangling the components of wage variation attributable to worker-specific and employer-specific heterogeneity.
 In a given time interval our data set contains N^ person-year observations on N workers and J establishments.
-The function $\mathbf{J}(i,t)$ gives the identity of the unique establishment that employs worker i in year t.
-We assume that the log daily real wage y{it} of individual i in year t is the sum of a worker component α_i , an establishment component $\psi{\mathbf{J}(i,t)}$, an index of time-varying observable characteristics $x'{it}\beta$, and an error component r{it} :
+The function J(i, t)gives the identity of the unique establishment that employs worker i in year t.
+We assume that the log daily real wage y{it} of individual i in year t is the sum of a worker component α_i , an establishment component $\psi{J(i,t)}$, an index of time-varying observable characteristics $x'{it}\beta$, and an error component r{it} :

-$$y{it} = \alpha_i + \psi{J(i,t)} + x'{it}\beta + r{it}. \tag{1}$$ k is $\psi_k - \psi_j$, while the average gain for moving from k to j is $\psi_j - \psi_k$, i.e., the wage changes for movers in the two directions are equal and opposite.
+(1) $$y{it} = \alpha_i + \psi{\boldsymbol{J}(i,t)} + x'{it}\beta + r{it}.$$ gain for moving from establishment j to establishment k is $\psi_k - \psi_j$, while the average gain for moving from k to j is $\psi_j - \psi_k$, that is, the wage changes for movers in the two directions are equal and opposite.
 If wages contain a common trend component, the trend-adjusted wage changes will be symmetric.

 Following AKM, we interpret the person effect α_i as a combination of skills and other factors that are rewarded equally across employers.
-Likewise, we interpret the index $x'{it}\beta$ as a combination of lifecycle and aggregate factors that affect worker i's productivity at all jobs.
+Likewise, we interpret the index $x'{it}\beta$ as a combination of life cycle and aggregate factors that affect worker i's

-22Ashenfelter [1978] noted that participants in job training programs were likely to experience a transitory dip in earnings in the year prior to entering the program.
+^{22.} Ashenfelter (1978) noted that participants in job training programs were likely to experience a transitory dip in earnings in the year prior to entering the program.
 Our setting is different because we are studying job transitions, and because we measure average daily wages rather than annual earnings.
 Changes in the number of days worked at a constant wage (due to a spell of unemployment after a job loss, for example) will not affect our estimates.

+productivity at all jobs.
 We include in x{it} an unrestricted set of year dummies as well as quadratic and cubic terms in age fully interacted with educational attainment.
-Finally, we interpret the establishment effect ψ_j as a proportional pay premium (or discount) that is paid by establishment j to all employees (i.e., all those with $\mathbf{J}(i,t) = j$).
-Such a premium could represent rent-sharing, an efficiency wage premium, or strategic wage posting behavior (e.g., Burdett and Mortensen [1998], Moscarini and Postel-Vinay [2012]).
+Finally, we interpret the establishment effect ψ_j as a proportional pay premium (or discount) that is paid by establishment j to all employees (i.e., all those with J(i,t) = j).
+Such a premium could represent rent-sharing, an efficiency wage premium, or strategic wage posting behavior (e.g., Burdett and Mortensen (1998); Moscarini and Postel-Vinay 2012).